 Four colored ribbons with the words "EXPLORE," "EXPRESS," "CONNECT," and "GROW."

-Welcome to Brave Day
+Brave Day storytelling framework

 Two women sitting at a table with recording equipment, looking at a laptop, in front of large windows with city buildings in the background.